Public image of Eminem: Comparisons with other artists

 As a white performer prominent in a genre influenced by black artists, Eminem has been compared, much to his chagrin, to Elvis Presley, and has lyrically been compared to Bob Dylan.
 Rapper Asher Roth has been compared to Eminem and Roth devoted a song on his album ("As I Em") to him, which Eminem took offense to.
 The accomplished trumpeter Nicholas Payton has called Eminem "the Bix Beiderbecke of hip-hop".

 Feuds

 From left to right: Michael Jackson, Mariah Carey, Machine Gun Kelly and Christina Aguilera have all had highly publicized feuds with Eminem.

-Eminem has had lyrical feuds during his career with many recording artists, including Christina Aguilera, Machine Gun Kelly, Everlast, Cage, Insane Clown Posse, Will Smith, Miilkbone, Mariah Carey, Nick Cannon, Nelly, Limp Bizkit, Benzino, Ja Rule, Vanilla Ice, Canibus, Jermaine Dupri, Joe Budden, Lord Jamar, and Charlamagne tha God.
+Eminem has had lyrical feuds during his career with many recording artists, including Christina Aguilera, Machine Gun Kelly, Everlast, Cage, Insane Clown Posse, Will Smith, Miilkbone, Mariah Carey, Nick Cannon, Nelly, Limp Bizkit, Benzino, Ja Rule, Vanilla Ice, Canibus, Jermaine Dupri, Joe Budden, and Lord Jamar.

 Insane Clown Posse

 The feud with fellow Detroit hip-hop duo Insane Clown Posse began in 1997, when Eminem was throwing a party to promote his debut EP, Slim Shady EP.
 He gave Joseph Bruce (aka Violent J from Insane Clown Posse) a flyer which stated "Featuring appearances by Esham, Kid Rock, and ICP (maybe)".
 Bruce asked why Eminem was promoting a possible Insane Clown Posse appearance without first contacting the group.
 Eminem explained, "It says 'maybe.'
 Maybe you will be there; I don't know.
 That's why I'm asking you right now.
 You guys comin' to my release party, or what?".
 Bruce, upset over not being consulted, responded, "Fuck no, I ain't coming to your party.
 We might have, if you would've asked us first, before putting us on the fuckin' flyer like this."

 Eminem took Bruce's response as a personal offense, subsequently attacking the group in radio interviews.
 Bruce and Utsler responded with a parody of Eminem's "My Name Is" entitled "Slim Anus" and other tracks including "Nuttin' But a Bitch Thang" and "Please Don't Hate Me".
 Eminem insulted Insane Clown Posse on various tracks from his album The Marshall Mathers LP (2000), including "Marshall Mathers" and "Ken Kaniff".
 In 2002, Eminem briefly dissed them on his single "Business" from The Eminem Show.

 Insane Clown Posse talked about the feud being squashed in an interview with MTV, saying that Proof squashed the conflict in 2005, which was followed by a bowling game between members of D12 and Psychopathic Records.
 Violent J stated that, "He contacted us and we had a bowling game—it was really cool.
 We're something different.
 They could have skipped over us and said forget them, but they included us and said let's squash it."